-I am a PhD candidate in philosophy at NYU.
+I am a PhD candidate in the department of philosophy at NYU.
 My research focuses on metaphysics, the history of analytic philosophy and philosophy of language.

 I also currently organize a conference on The Foundations of Conceptual Engineering, which will take place at NYU on Sept 14 and 15, 2018, in collaboration with David Chalmers and members of the research project ConceptLab (Herman Cappelen and Andrew Peet).